Skip to main content

 Vigorously stir in the butter (see pantry for amount) until melted, then take off the heat.

-Once the potatoes are cooked, pour the potatoes and water over the spinach in the colander, until the spinach is wilted and piping hot.
-Return to the pan, off the heat.
+Once the potatoes are cooked, drain in a colander and return to the pan, off the heat.

 Add a knob of butter and a splash of milk (if you have any) and mash until smooth.
 Season with salt and pepper.

-Serve the basa with the garlic butter sauce spooned over and the spinach mash and roasted carrots alongside.
+Serve the sea bass with the garlic butter sauce spooned over and the mash and roasted carrots alongside.